1. Skip to content

 Blue and white windmills in front of a train

-Conventional rural wind farms need to be augmented with new turbines that harness city winds, including speeding trainsImage: Satish Bate/Hindustan Times/IMAGO
+Rural wind farms could be augmented with turbines that harness city winds, including those from speeding trainsImage: Satish Bate/Hindustan Times/IMAGO

 Investment in renewable wind energy, in tandem with solar, is fast outpacing power produced by fossil fuels like coal or gas.

 And it's becoming notoriously difficult to get planning approval to install towering wind turbines across rural landscapes.
-This is partly due to environmental protections, but also not-in-my-backyard opposition from local residents — often due to the aesthetic impacts.
+This is partly due to environmental protections, but also draws not-in-my-backyard opposition from local residents — often because to the aesthetic impacts of their construction.

-This wind farm flourishes in the Baltic Sea north of Germany, though the infrastructure requires massive investmentImage: Fred Tanneau/AFP/Getty Images
+This wind farm in the Baltic Sea north of Germany requires massive investmentImage: Fred Tanneau/AFP/Getty Images

-Instead of tending toward wind infrastructure in pristine countryside or in coastal waters, could wind energy also be harnessed in more developed industrial and urban areas?
+Instead of the tendency to construct wind infrastructure in pristine countryside or in coastal waters, could wind energy also be harnessed in more developed industrial and urban areas?

 With only 0.8% of Germany's land area approved for onshore wind energy as of 2023, the government wants to more than double installations to 2% by 2032 to achieve its renewable energy targets.